radar/ryanbigg.com/_posts/2025-10-06-hanami-for-rails-developers-3-forms.markdown

 ### Adding validations

 Now that we've got the happy path working for creating a book, let's work on adding some validations to this form so that books can no longer be submitted without an author or title.

+In a Rails application, the place to add these validations to would be the model.
+Hanami doesn't do this, and instead prefers to validate the parameters where we first come across them: in the actions themselves.

 To add validations in an Hanami application, we add them to the action that processes the parameters, which would be the `Books::Create` action in our app.
 Let's add this validation to `app/actions/books/create.rb` now: